+STATISTICS IN EDUCATION 3 credits Statistical methods and techniques used in educational measurement and in educational research.
+Emphasis on hypothesis testing.

+ADVANCED EDUCATIONAL STATISTICS Prerequisite: 741.
+Emphasis on interpreting advanced statistics in education and the social sciences

+QUALITATIVE METHODS I 3 credits Provides an overview of theory about and hands-on experience with methods of qualitative research.
+Techniques of participant-observation, interviewing, and document collection will be

+QUALITATIVE METHODS II Prerequisite: 744.
+Provides more advanced experience with theory and methods of qualitative research.
+Data collection and analysis will focus on students' research interests and possible

-- 742 STATISTICS IN EDUCATION - 3 credits Statistical methods and techniques used in educational measurement and in educational research.
-Emphasis on hypothesis testing. - ADVANCED EDUCATIONAL STATISTICS 743 3 credits Prerequisite: 741.
-Emphasis on interpreting advanced statistics in education and the social sci- - 798 RESEARCH PROJECT IN SPECIAL AREAS 1-3 credits Prerequisite: permission of department chair and instructor.
-Critical and in-depth study of spe-cific problem in educational foundations. - 801 RESEARCH SEMINAR 3 credits Prerequisites: 640 and 741; permission of department chair and instructor.
+798 RESEARCH PROJECT IN SPECIAL AREAS Prerequisite: permission of department chair and instructor.
+Critical and in-depth study of specific problem in educational foundations.

+RESEARCH SEMINAR Prerequisites: 640 and 741; permission of department chair and instructor.
 Intensive study of research methods applicable to education.
-Emphasis on developing a dissertation proposal. - 897 INDEPENDENT STUDY 1-4 credits (May be repeated for a total of eight credits.)
+Emphasis on developing a dissertation proposal.

+INDEPENDENT STUDY 14 credits (May be repeated for a total of eight credits.)
 Prerequisites: permission of department chair and instructor.
-Specific area of inquiry within humanistic and behavioral foundations of educa-tion determined in advance by student and faculty advisor.
+Specific area of inquiry within humanistic and behavioral foundations of education determined in advance by student and faculty advisor.